AnggaR96s/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## What did one plate say to the other plate?
+Dinner is on me!